omar0ali/spaceinvaders-game-cli/README.md

 ## Install

 > [!IMPORTANT]
 > The game looks for `config.toml` in the **current working directory**.
 If you want, you must always run the game from the folder containing your config.
 Will fix this issue later once the game is finished.
-Another option would be just by cloning this [Repository]((#getting-started)).
+Another option would be just by cloning this [Repository](#getting-started).

 ```bash
 go install github.com/omar0ali/spaceinvaders-game-cli@latest